Runaway (1984 North Korean film)

 Runaway is based on a short story of the same name set in the 1920s and written by Chae Seo-hae.
-The protagonist, Song Ryul has to return the countryside to see his ill father.
+The protagonist, Song Ryul has to return to the countryside to see his ill father.
 After his cousin conspires with the Japanese occupiers to sell their crop, Song Ryul is forced to emigrate to Kando (Jiandao) in Manchuria.
 His family faces numerous adversities there and after a row with a local pharmacist, he is imprisoned.
-The prison is raided by Kim Il-sung and his guerrillas, who free the inmates, who take revenge on the Japanese by blowing up a railway.
+The prison is raided by Kim Il Sung and his guerrillas, who free the inmates, who take revenge on the Japanese by blowing up a railway.

 A real train was filled with explosives and exploded for the finale after Shin had jokingly asked for one.
 Shin considered the scene a pinnacle of his career, and it became a memorable one in the history of North Korean cinema.
 Shin had to balance his artistic desires with the propaganda goals of North Korea.
-The result is very much like other North Korean films, but also reminiscent of Shin's previous films he had made to impress the South Korean president Park Chung-hee in the 1960s.
+The result is very much like other North Korean films, but also reminiscent of Shin's previous films he had made to impress South Korean President Park Chung Hee in the 1960s.